Letter from the President

 GROWTH PLANS AND MOVING DOWN THE VALUE CHAIN

-As the industry rapidly commoditizes, we recognize the need to build other aspects of our business, including further development of our white label and product manufacturing operation and the internal development and acquisition of established brands.
+As the industry rapidly evolves and commoditizes, we recognize the need to buildout other aspects of our business, including further development of our white-label and consumer product manufacturing operation, international footprint, as well as the internal development and acquisition of established brands.
 We have established an internal committee to evaluate acquisitions and strategic opportunities in the current market, working with our banking team and other advisors.

 President, Director and Founder